Silent Key Administrator

 I was active in the WPI Radio Club, W1YK, although primarily as a SWL since my license had lapsed during my college years.
 I am a past president of the Northrop Radio Club (then W6VPZ, now WI6NG), a past president of the Los Angeles Area Council of Amateur Radio Clubs, and I was the first Affiliated Club Coordinator in the Los Angeles Section of the ARRL when they introduced the expanded field appointments.
 I was also one of the operators at the 1984 Olympic Village commemorative station in Los Angeles.

 In 2006, I earned a Masters in Business Administration from Rensselaer Polytechnic Institute (RPI).
 I am a Life Member of ARRL, QCWA, and OOTC.
 I have been on the Publications Committee of QCWA for the past few years, proofreading both the QCWA Journal and the webpage.
-I would like to eventually become a QCWA Director.
+In 2016, I became the QCWA Silent Key Administrator, and I am the Incoming QCWA Secretary.

 I've had an almost life-long interest in the Sherlock Holmes tales written by Sir Arthur Conan Doyle, and I belong to a number of Sherlock Holmes groups worldwide.
 I was the Editor of the newsletter of The Sherlock Holmes Wireless Society for twenty years (a group open only to licensed amateurs).
 I also maintain a number of websites for various Sherlockian groups.